algo-study2019/algo-study/1w/1w-overview.md

   - instance variable: self.sth
   - constructor : init
 - basic grammar
-  - lsit: in C or jave, it's a dynamic array
+  - list: in C or java, it's a dynamic array
   - if
   - for, while
   - range